PerciValXIII/strike-credit-risk-ecml/README.md

-# STRIKE: A Feature-Group-Aware Stacking Framework for Credit Default Prediction
+# STRIKE: Additive Feature-Group-Aware Stacking Framework for Credit Default Prediction

 This repository contains the official implementation of **STRIKE**, introduced in our ECML PKDD 2026 ADS Track submission:
-**"STRIKE: Stacking via Targeted Representations of Isolated Knowledge Extractors."**
+**"STRIKE: Additive Feature-Group-Aware Stacking Framework for Credit Default Prediction"**

 STRIKE is a modular stacking framework that enhances predictive performance by:
 - Isolating semantically coherent **feature groups**,